fuglaro/Thumby-Website/docs/Blockly/Making-Sprites.md

 ![Thumby blockly title stage1](../images/editor-blockly-title1.png)
 </center>

 Sweet!...
 Wait...
 Where did that picture come from?
-All Sprites come with a default pciture already loaded.
+All Sprites come with a default picture already loaded.
 That is what you are seeing there.

 ---